intbio/MolModEdu/GROMACS/nucl/README.md

 *Fig.3.
 Coloring by the Occupancy*

+Zero occupancy meaans that these parts of the structure was completed by computer programs and were not observed experimentally.
+*CAUTION!
+You should always read the original article of the structure you use.*

-*B-factor* (often refered to as atomic displacement parameter) monitors the positional spread of each atom.
+*B-factor* (often refered to as atomic displacement parameter/*The Debye–Waller factor (DWF)*/temperature factor) monitors the positional spread of each atom.
 It describes the displacement of the atomic positions from an average (mean) value.
+Lower resolution tends to correlate with high B-factor.
+The formula for the B-factor is:

+ B = 8\pi^2 \langle u^2 \rangle

+ It is measured in units of Å^2.

+The B-factors can be taken as indicating the relative vibrational motion of different parts of the structure.
+Atoms with low B-factors belong to a part of the structure that is well ordered.
+Atoms with large B-factors generally belong to part of the structure that is very flexible.

 For coloring by B-factor choose:
 > Coloring Method > Beta